ehsonraza1/Your-Breaking-News/README.md

 ## Notes on presentaion requirements from class on Wednesday, May 27th.

-We will give 10 minute presentation of our website (no Powerpoin presentations).
-We need to show functionaluty and convey to our audience why our product is better than other and why.
+We will give 10 minute long (total for the group) presentation of our projec.
+No Powerpoin presentations, run demo.
+We need to show functionaluty and convey to our audience why our product is better than other similar websites and why.

+Questions we need to answer:
+1. What's so special about our project?
+2. Why they should want our news site?
+3. What kind of problem we solved with our website?
+4. Don't tell what we didn't do.
+Tell what we want to improve (future development).
+5. Sell them on our idea.

-Main things to focus on:
+Main things to focus on (it's all in project requirements):
+Oveall, pitch like we are pitching a product.
-* features of our project;
+* features of our project, no talks about algoritm, don't go too technical;
+* setbacks, problems and challenges we had;
-* future development;
+* future development (personalized news feed? subscription? something else??);

+Questions during presentaion (see questions we need to answer above).